calliope-project/calliope/doc/user/troubleshooting.rst

 Calliope provides a method to save its fully built and commented internal representation of a model to a single YAML file with ``Model.save_commented_model_yaml(path)``.
 Comments in the resulting YAML file indicate where original values were overridden.

 Because this is Calliope's internal representation of a model directly before the ``model_data`` ``xarray.Dataset`` is built, it can be useful for debugging possible issues in the model formulation, for example, undesired constraints that exist at specific locations because they were specified model-wide without having been superseded by location-specific settings.

+Further processing of the data does occur before solving the model.
+The final values of parameters used by the backend solver to generate constraints can be analysed when running an interactive Python session by running  ``model.backend.get_input_params()``.
+This provides a user with an xarray Dataset which will look very similar to ``model.inputs``, except that assumed :ref:`default values <defaults>` will be included.
+An attempt at running the model has to be made in order to be able to run this command.

 .. seealso::